 When you measure your room dimensions for the amount of paint you’ll need, don’t forget to take into account multiple coats, any primer that is needed, and even the porosity of the walls. (another advantage to bring home sample pints of color) As a rule of thumb, save some paint for any future projects like wall hangings, electrical plates, etc that need to be touched up.

-Prepping the room for paint can be a time-consuming process, but worth it in the end for a detailed job.
+Prepping the room for interior paint can be a time-consuming process, but worth it in the end for a detailed job.
 You will need to tape off areas for sharp lines, move your furniture, repair any other previous damage, protect the floors and remove electrical switch plates, and door knobs, etc. You will spend 75% of your time doing this before and after your project.

 You should always prime your walls, especially if you are changing colors drastically.
 The primer will cover up stains and another benefit is it will give the paint something to adhere too, increasing the longevity of your paint job.